June 10, 1968

 The sungura star admittted using his manhood to cure nhova but denied the claims of ejaculating into the baby's mouth.
 He said that he uses a method known as ' which involves a father sliding his manhood from the face, left ear, right ear and the back of the head to the middle of the head.

 - It was alleged that another reason for the divorce was Macheso's small manhood which Tafadzwa claimed failed to satisfy her.
 Tafadzwa likened it to a caterpillar worm (dora).
-As a result of this it is alleged they never slept together since Tafadzwa gave birth to their second child.
+As a result of this, it is alleged they never slept together since Tafadzwa gave birth to their second child.

 The Maintenance Debacle

 Though the two had earlier agreed on how much Macheso was to dish out to Mapako, Mapako through her lawyer, David Ngwerume applied to the civil court that Macheso was suppossed to pay him $7 130 per month to cater for Macheso's two children, an amount which she described as just a drop in the Kariba Dam considering the income that Macheso gains.
 She cited that other than getting money from his Orchestra Mberikwazvo band and live performances, he also gets money from endorsements deals which he made with Bakers Inn, Red Cross and Nash Paints.
-Mapako was thus labelled a gold digger by Macheso's first wife as she accused her of trying to extort money from his former husband by demanding an erroneous amount as maintenance fee.
+Mapako was thus labeled a gold digger by Macheso's first wife as she accused her of trying to extort money from his former husband by demanding an erroneous amount as maintenance fee.
 In retaliation, Macheso through his lawyer, Norman Mugiya offered to pay $150 per month.

 In May, the magistrate presiding over the case, Tafadzwa Mavhami ordered Macheso to pay $1 030.
 Mavhami argued that there was no witness to prove that Macheso had given Tafadzwa gupuro, divorcing her customarily and thus he was obliged to do so.
 After this ruling it was generally accepted that Macheso had won and Tafadzwa conceded defeat.On 6 June Macheso it was reported that Macheso had customarily divorced Mapako Macheso thus had customarily divorced Mapako.